Impact

 Risk and Exploitability

 The vulnerability is highly exploitable for an attacker with network access to the MK-Auth instance.
-Because the upload interface is likely exposed over HTTP, the attack vector is remote.
-The CVSS score is not provided, but the presence of RCE and lack of mitigation imply a severe risk.
-No EPSS score is available, and the issue is not listed in CISA’s KEV catalog at this time.
+As the upload interface is likely exposed over HTTP, the attack vector is remote.
+A CVSS score of 8 indicates high severity, and the presence of RCE and lack of mitigation compound the risk.
+The EPSS score is below 1%, suggesting low exploitation probability so far, and the issue is not listed in CISA’s KEV catalog.
 If the upload directory is reachable, an attacker can proceed without authentication or with minimal credentials, making exploitation straightforward.

 OpenCVE Enrichment